slviajero/tinybasic/MANUAL.md

 Array can be maximum two dimensional and string arrays can be one dimensional.

-Variable names are maximum two letters or one letter and one digit.
+Variable names are maximum two letters or one letter and one digit in the smaller language sets.
+Compiled with HASLONGNAMES, the interpreter can have names up to MAXNAME length.
+This is 16 by default.

 Keywords ad variable names are not case sensitive.
 They are printed as uppercase with the LIST command.
 Strings and string constants are case sensitive.